emacsmirror/salesforce-utils/README.md

-  This command appends a three-character checksum to the word at point if it is a valid fifteen-character Salesforce ID at point, and raising an exception otherwise.
+  This command appends a three-character checksum to the word at point if it is a valid fifteen-character Salesforce ID at point, and raises an exception otherwise.

 ## Functions

 - `(salesforce-id-suffix id)`

-  Return the three-character checksum for `id` if it is a valid Salesforce ID, or raises an exception otherwise.
+  Returns the three-character checksum for `id` if it is a valid Salesforce ID, or raises an exception otherwise.

 - `(salesforce-id-convert id)`